This Baked Mississippi Roast Party Sandwiches recipe is sponsored by Martin's Famous Potato Rolls. As always, all opinions are my own.

 - 4 pounds Chuck Roast

 - 1 ¼ ounces Au Jus packet (Dry)

 - Fresh ground pepper to taste

 - 6 slices Provolone Cheese

-Add all ingredients for the Mississippi Roast into the slow cooker and cook on high for 6 hours, or until the meat is easily shredded.
+- Place the chuck roast into the slow cooker and set the remaining Mississippi roast ingredients on top of the roast.
+Cook on high for 6 hours, or until the meat is easily shredded.